frederic-perez/AmE-dictionary/data/dictionary.md

 __stem<sup>2</sup>__ _v_ :nine::astonished: (stemmed, stemming) __1__ (+ from) To originate or arise from something. __2__ To stop (something flowing). _Three dozen towns are debating how to stem the flow of needles._ __3__ To stop (the onward progress of something). _The country is trying to stem the spread of the avian influenza._ _They redesigned their stores in an effort to stem declining sales._
 __stench__ _n_ :two: __1__ A strong, foul odor; a stink. _The stench of human effluent._
 __stenographer__ _n_ :three: A person skilled in the use of shorthand and in typing.
-__stentorian__ _adj_ :two: A booming voice.
-If you're teaching a group of unruly kids, you'll need to practice a stentorian voice to be heard above the din.
-The adjective stentorian comes from Greek mythology.
-Stentor was a herald in the Trojan War, mentioned in Homer's "Iliad."
-Homer wrote of brazen-voiced Stentor, whose cry was as loud as that of fifty men together.
-So anyone with a stentorian voice has a voice like the mythic Stentor.
-You can also use stentorian to describe a style of speaking that emphasizes boom and power.
+__stentorian__ _adj_ :three: Extremely loud: _a stentorian voice._ If you're teaching a group of unruly kids, you'll need to practice a stentorian voice to be heard above the din.
+In the _Iliad_, Homer described Stentor as a man whose voice was as loud as that of fifty men together.
+Stentor's powerful voice made him a natural choice for delivering announcements and proclamations to the assembled Greek army during the Trojan War.
 __Step 'n' Fetch It routine__
 __step up__ _v_ :four::hammer:
 __stepfather__ _(vs godfather)_